ahmadlaiq/ahmadlaiq/README.md

 <h1 align="center">Hi! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="40px" />, I'm Laiq</h1>

 An Web Developer who loves to create and share projects about web technology!
-I've enjoyed Javascript and make it the main language in creating a project.
+I've enjoyed PHP and make it the main language in creating a project.

-- 🔭 I’m currently learning about Javascript
+- 🔭 I’m currently learning about Golang
 - 🌱 I’m currently focusing about Laravel and VueJS
 - 📫 Feel free to ask me about Web Develompent
-- ⚡ Fun fact: I'am like Hiking and Playing Bridge
+- ⚡ Fun fact: I'am like Hiking and Watching Movie
 - 💬 “Information is the oil of the 21st century, and analytics is the combustion engine.” – Peter Sondergaard